What Are The 4 Stages of Disk Herniation?

 • Lifestyle changes

-During sequestration, the nucleus pulposus leaks into the epidural space, fully detaching itself from the disc.
+During sequestration, the nucleus pulposus leaks into the epidural space, fully detaching itself from the disk.
 At this stage, the herniation is complete.
-A sequestered disc can lead to critical issues if left unaddressed.
+A sequestered disk can lead to critical issues if left unaddressed.
 Patients often become bedridden due to discomfort and sometimes require a surgery called discectomy.

-Is It Dangerous to Leave a Herniated Disc Untreated?
+Is It Dangerous to Leave a Herniated Disk Untreated?

-Yes, untreated herniated discs can cause serious health problems.
+Yes, untreated herniated disks can cause serious health problems.
 Since it is a form of spinal injury, you are at risk of the following symptoms if it gets worse:

 • Paralysis